Shown below are the events that take place on the Caribbean island of Barbados on an annual basis.

 October starts with the annual Sagicor Run/Ride for Life, a two-day event promoting health and fitness.

 Mid-month, we have the Barbados National Surfing Championships.
-Local surfers of varying ages and ability compete in different fields for the national championship, a prelude to the international tournaments held in November.
+Local surfers of varying ages and abilities compete in different fields for the national championship, a prelude to the international tournaments held in November.

 The month is rounded up with the Home Show held at Sir Erskine Lloyd Sandiford Centre, a showcase of all sorts of local products related to building, decorating, and maintaining a home.